 Set in the bay where Normandy and Brittany merge, Mont Saint Michel is a fantastic place to enjoy day tours from Paris thanks to its charming settings and breathtaking beauty.
 Mont Saint Michel is a UNESCO World Heritage Site and one of the most picturesque places in the whole of France, if not Europe.

 Mont Saint Michel was once a place for pilgrims and monks.
 Today, it’s a Medieval city with a stunning abbey, eye-catching streets, and maritime character.
-Mont Saint Michel trip from Paris include taking in the local scenery of Normandy and a chance to learn about the varied history that surrounds this magical place.
+A day trip to Mont Saint Michel from Paris includes taking in the local scenery of Normandy and a chance to learn about the varied history that surrounds this magical place.

 Expect to pay between €100 and €200 for a day tour to Mont Saint Michel from Paris, depending on the type you choose.
 Most tours include transportation to and from the island, a guide who will tell you all about the history, and an inclusive lunch.
 During the tour, you will visit the Abbey and the rest of the island, including local villages and museums.
 Tours for longer than one day are more expensive, ranging between €250 and €650.

 The Abbey is the star of the show at Mont Saint Michel.
 Ascend the long, winding cobblestone pathways and lay your eyes on one of France’s most beautiful sites.
 Enjoy the medieval architecture and learn about the history that includes tales of how it was impenetrable, despite many attacks from the English.
 Once inside, soak up the atmosphere of the church and be a part of history that has stood since the 9th century.